igordertigor/project-docs-mcp/README.md

 This MCP server adds to tools to your agent:

-1. `search_project_knowledge` performs semantic search through your project's knowledge base (default `docs/` directory)
+1. `search_project_docs` performs semantic search through your project's knowledge base (default `docs/` directory)
-2. `store_project_knowledge` adds a new document to the project's knowledge base and indexes it.
+2. `store_project_docs` adds a new document to the project's knowledge base and indexes it.

 ## Getting started